lukasgeiter/mkdocs-awesome-pages-plugin/README.md

 ### Collapse Single Nested Pages

+> **Note:** This features needs to be enabled explicitly by setting the [`collapse_single_pages` option](#collapse_single_pages).

-If you have directories that only contain a single page, awesome-pages will automatically "collapse" them, so the folder doesn't show up in the navigation.
+If you have directories that only contain a single page, awesome-pages can "collapse" them, so the folder doesn't show up in the navigation.

 For example if you have the following file structure: